christopheparisse/teimeta/README.md

     * content: content of the node, subelement and text node
     * attList: list of the attributes
     * remarks: CSS presentation of an elementSpec and/or the content field
+      * ab: raw CSS content
+      * p/ident: CSS class name (to be found in the CSS file prodive in the rend attribute of schemaSpec)

   * content
     * sequence minOccurs maxOccurs (if there is more than one element)